aashishvasu/OpenComposite/README.md

 library.
 This is available under the two-clause BSD licence, a copy of which can be found in the `LICENCE_BUILD_UTIL.txt` file of this repository.

+### DebugBreak

+This programme uses Scott Tsai's [DebugBreak](https://github.com/scottt/debugbreak) library when built on Linux.
+It's full text can be found in `LICENCE_DEBUG_BREAK.txt`.

 ## Compiling (**for developers**)

 Download the Source Code from [GitLab](https://gitlab.com/znixian/OpenOVR) - it's under the GPLv3 licence.